canonical/open-documentation-academy/wsl/tutorial/develop-with-ubuntu-wsl.md

 so that software can be installed as snaps.

 Systemd is enabled by default on all supported versions of Ubuntu on WSL.
-To check run the following within Ubuntu:
+To check, run the following within Ubuntu:

 ```text
 $ cat /etc/wsl.conf